zchase/node-tutorial/DeployNode/build-and-deploy-nodejs-to-digitalocean.md

 ## Step 1.
 Push your Code to GitHub

 For this tutorial I am using GitHub as my repository, but you can use BitBucket as well without any issue.
 First you will need to create a repo in GitHub and push your code to that repository.
-Once it is created, open your terminal and make sure you are in the directory that your app code is in.
+Once created, open your terminal and make sure you are in the directory that your app code is in.

 Initialize the local directory as a Git Repo
 >        $ git init